mongodb/docs/source/includes/api/no-response-body.rst

-This endpoint returns an empty JSON Object.
+This endpoint does not return a response body.